 # NOTES: # These lines are a summary for switching between a static and dynamic IP on Raspbian Jessie & Raspbian Stretch # (The process for Raspbian Wheezy is different!) # Last updated 06.07.2018 # For static IPs, there are 2 important sections to be added to the end of the /etc/dhcpcd.conf file # 1) Wired settings section (eth0) # 2) Wireless (WiFi) settings section (wlan0) # 1) ########################################################## #interface eth0 #static ip_address=192.168.0.16/24 # note the /24 at the end #static routers=192.168.1.254 #static domain_name_servers=192.168.1.254 # 2) ########################################################## #interface wlan0 #static ip_address=192.168.0.16/24 #static routers=192.168.1.254 #static domain_name_servers=192.168.1.254 ###############################################################

-This allows to simply un-comment the appropriate section for the settings needed.
 For the purpose of this post, un-comment section 2 and supply the network information as per Step 1 (routers & domain_name_servers are both = Gateway address).
 Leave the /24 at the end of the static IPs address.
-Exit and save with Ctrl+X and then Y.

 Release the potential lease and reboot: